 15. What happens when the injured worker needs more than one physician for multiple injuries?

 Until a treating physician is designated, the medical providers reasonably necessary to treat an injured worker are paid at 100% of the DLI’s fee schedule.
 Insurers have indicated they will only designate one treating physician at a time on a claim.
-Designated treating physicians responsibilities are in question and response 6.
+Designated treating physicians responsibilities are located in question and answer #6.

 16. Does the treating physician designation apply to on-call / covering or other providers within the group practice?